dr4ke616/txGraylog/README.md

 - More unit tests

 ## Known Issues
-- When instantiating more that one log observer that uses two different protocols for the same host, for example a TCP and a UDP observer, if the TCP connection should drop `twisted` will stop the TCP factory.
+- When instantiating more than one log observer that uses two different protocols for the same host, for example a TCP and a UDP observer, if the TCP connection should drop `twisted` will stop the TCP factory.
 But for some reason `Twisted` will also stop the UDP factory.
 This means the UDP connection will fail to reconnect unless you restart your application.
 This wont be a problem for TCP as it implements the `ReconnectingClientFactory`.